 After any kind of traffic accident in North Dakota, if you've been injured and/or incurred significant damage to your vehicle, you probably want to understand your options for getting compensated for your losses.
-In this article, we'll discuss a few North Dakota laws that could have a big impact on your case.
+In this article, we'll discuss a few North Dakota laws that could have a big impact on your case, including:

 (Important note on no-fault: North Dakota is a no-fault car insurance state.
 That means, after a car accident, you typically need to file a claim under your own personal injury protection coverage to get compensation for medical bills and other financial losses, regardless of who caused the crash.
 Only if your injury claim meets certain prerequisites can you step outside of no-fault and bring a claim directly against the at-fault driver.
 The discussion in the following sections presumes that you're able to do that.
 For details on North Dakota's no-fault rules, skip to the last section of this article.)